rycolos/space-ark-constructor/README.md

 * Input validation
 * Error handling
 * Menu-driven so ship construction steps can be accessed arbitratily
+* ASCII styling for a nicer UI
+* ASCII styling for printable, exportable ship cards
 ### Web App
 * ...everything